Trump-Kim summit in play as Moon visits White House

-WASHINGTON, D.C.: Donald Trump holds a high-stakes meeting with South Korea’s president at the White House Tuesday, talks that could decide whether the US president’s much-vaunted summit with the North’s leader Kim Jong Un goes ahead.
+WASHINGTON, D.C.: Donald Trump holds a high-stakes meeting with South Korea’s president at the White House on Tuesday, talks that could decide whether the US President’s much-vaunted summit with the North’s leader Kim Jong Un goes ahead.

 Moon Jae-in jets into Washington on a mission to salvage a rare diplomatic opening between the US and North Korea that is in trouble almost before it begins.